It is Time to Take Charge of Your Health!

 How Much Does a Wellness Exam Cost?

-In case you have had Medicare Part B (Medical Insurance) for longer than 12 months, you will get an annual wellness visit once every 12 months.
-However, you may have to pay coinsurance in case your doctor does some additional tests during your visit, which are not covered under the preventive benefits.
+If you have had Medicare Part B (Medical Insurance) for longer than 12 months, you get an annual wellness visit once every 12 months.
+However, you may have to pay coinsurance if your doctor does some additional tests during your visit.
+Some tests are not covered under the preventive benefits.

 Medicare also covers some other preventive services like flu shots, bone density measurement, and preventive cancer screenings at no cost.